EngineHub/WorldEdit/README.md

 * With selections, schematics, copy and paste, brushes, and scripting!
 * Use it in creative, survival in single player or on your server.
-* Use it on your Minecraft server to fix grieving and mistakes.
+* Use it on your Minecraft server to fix griefing and mistakes.

 Java Edition required.
 WorldEdit is compatible with Forge, Fabric, Bukkit, Spigot, Paper, and Sponge.